Goldman Algebra, Opers and the Swapping Algebra: Wilson loops, multifractions and length functions

 \item if $[\gamma_p]=[\gamma_{p-1}]$ then

 \item if $[\gamma_p]=[\gamma_{p-1}^{-1}]$ then

 \item {\sc Relations} Assume that $[\gamma_i]\not=[\gamma_{i+1}]$ then

-\end{enumerate} \end{proposition} We deduce from the last statement the following corollary \begin{corollary} Let $\PP$ be the set of fixed points in $\bgrf$ of non trivial elements of $\grf$.
-Then every restriction of an elementary multi fraction over $\PP$ is a quotient of product of elementary functions of order 2 and 3. \end{corollary} \begin{proof} Let us consider $a,b,c,d$ be four non trivial elements of $\grf$, then we have
+\end{enumerate} \end{proposition} We deduce from the last statement the following corollary \begin{corollary} Let $\PP$ be the set of fixed points in $\bgrf$ of non-trivial elements of $\grf$.
+Then every restriction of an elementary multifraction over $\PP$ is a quotient of product of elementary functions of order 2 and 3. \end{corollary} \begin{proof} Let us consider $a,b,c,d$ be four non-trivial elements of $\grf$, then we have

 The result follows. \end{proof}